top of page

 DO NOT RUN OUT OF MONEY!

-To help us improve our skills in this area, I invited the grand master of Practice Valuations, David McCormick to present a session to my Leadership group (It's called "Leaders") about navigating the vet practice P&L statement.
+To help us improve our skills in this area, I invited the grand master of Practice Valuations, David McCormick to present a session to my Leadership group (It's called "The Veterinary Leadership Academy") about navigating the vet practice P&L statement.

 This is a subject that many clinical owners tend to default to that glazed-over, thousand-yard stare when you get into the accounts.
 And yet, David had us all on the edge of our seats as if we were watching a suspense movie.